sdleffler/luminance-rs/examples/common/README.md

 A [shared](./src/shared.rs) module is present so that the code can be shared and referenced from all examples.
 Don’t forget to go visit that file to understand more about how things work.

+This crate is also used to implement functional tests.
+By default, they are not compiled, you need to set the `"funtest"` feature.

 If you think a specific feature is missing, feel free to open a PR and add new examples!
 The more we have, the better!
 Also, keep in mind that this example repository is _not the proper way to learn [luminance] as a whole!_ If you would like to learn from scratch, it is highly recommended to